 Assistant Vice President of Financial Aid & Scholarships

-As an experienced leader of people and programs, the new assistant vice president of financial aid and scholarships will have an ability to operate in a complex environment; demonstrate skills in leading and developing a large professional staff; excellent communication skills, a thorough knowledge of financial aid policies, processes, and regulations; an uncompromising commitment to equity, diversity, inclusion, quality service, and student advocacy; and experience with the application of current and emerging technologies in the financial aid process.
-A deep understanding of the financial aid landscape and its ongoing changes, an ability to adapt a strategy to accommodate those developments, policy expertise, and excellent and diplomatic communication skills will be fundamental to success and will be foundational qualities for the next leader.
+The AVP will operate in a complex, fast-paced environment; demonstrate skills in leading and developing a large professional staff; have excellent communication skills, a thorough knowledge of financial aid policies, processes and regulations; and have experience with the application of current and emerging technologies in the financial aid process.
+This person will have a deep understanding of the financial aid landscape and its ongoing changes, and an ability to develop forward-facing strategies in response.

 Inquiries, nominations and applications are invited.
-Review of applications will begin immediately and continue until the position is filled.
-For fullest consideration, applicant materials should be received by October 15, 2020.
+For fullest consideration, applicant materials should be received no later than March 12, 2021.

-Candidates should provide, as two separate documents, a letter describing their interest in and qualifications for the position and a résumé.
-Application materials should be submitted using WittKieffer’s candidate portal.
+Candidates should provide, as two separate documents, a resume and a letter of application that addresses the responsibilities and requirements described in the Leadership Profile, available at wittkieffer.com.
+Application materials should be submitted using WittKieffer's candidate portal.

-Nominations and inquiries can be directed to UNLV's consultants, Lisa Meyer and Julia Venetos at UNLVFAS@wittkieffer.com.
+Nominations and inquiries can be directed to consultants Kati Sweaney and Lisa Meyer at BUAVPFAS@wittkieffer.com.